Luna Vachon: Independents and Extreme Championship Wrestling (1994–1997)

 After leaving the WWF, Luna wrestled on the independent circuit.
 Upon the recommendation of Kevin Sullivan's wife Nancy, she entered Extreme Championship Wrestling (ECW).
 She was brought as Tommy Dreamer's new valet in his long running feud with Raven (Scott Levy).
 Dreamer introduced Luna as "someone out of your past", as Luna had been housemate to Levy in her Florida days and both had simultaneously worked in the WWF.
 While in ECW, Luna would stand with Tommy, feuding with Raven and his lackeys, which included Stevie Richards, and even her husband The Vampire Warrior (who, in kayfabe, had become jealous of the time she was spending with Dreamer).
-She had more than a few physical confrontations with Richards, including a steel cage match, which she won.
+She had more than a few physical confrontations with Richards, including a steel cage match at Heatwave '95: Rage in the Cage!, which she won.

 In the same year, she was rated #306 in the PWI 500 – the second woman to be included in that list after Miss Texas.